Maradox/osmdroid-wiki/Upgrade-Guide.md

 # A guide for upgrading your app

 ## From version 5.6.1 to 5.6.2 (under dev)
+ - More flexibility with cache expiration dates (new IConfiguration options)
+ - Sample app now also includes a cache analyzer (only when debug is turned on), which lets you get various statistics about the cache database and browse the cache database records

 ## From version 5.6 to 5.6.1
  - no code changes